Making Tax Digital – A step forward towards digitisation

 The readiness of filers

-Come 1 April 2019, MTD initially applies only to VAT registered businesses that exceed the registration threshold of (currently) £85,000, although other VAT businesses are still encouraged to opt-in to submit VAT returns through MTD.
-Even though MTD for VAT comes into effect in less than a year’s time, many businesses are either unaware of the initiative or are not sufficiently ready for the change.
+Come 1 April 2019, MTD initially applies only to VAT-registered businesses that exceed the registration threshold of (currently) £85,000, although other VAT businesses are still encouraged to opt-in to submit VAT returns through MTD.
+Even though MTD for VAT comes into effect in less than a year, many businesses are either unaware of the initiative or not sufficiently ready for the change.

 While some companies would agree with the BCC’s view and prefer that MTD be delayed, it’s unlikely to become a reality.
-If companies still prepare VAT returns in Excel spreadsheets or similar programmes, then they will need a solution in place which provides a digital link from the transaction records to the VAT compatible software to be compliant with MTD.
+If companies still prepare VAT returns in Excel spreadsheets or similar programs, then they will need a solution in place that provides a digital link from the transaction records to the VAT-compatible software to be compliant with MTD.

 The readiness of software providers

-HMRC does not encourage the use of software where filers can fill in the VAT form and submit through an API to ensure that it’s not just a replacement for HMRC’s existing online VAT form, but is rather an automated flow of data.
-This includes pulling in the reportable information from software which computes the VAT return information – even if it’s a spreadsheet.
+HMRC does not encourage the use of software where filers can fill in the VAT form and submit it through an API to ensure that it’s not just a replacement for HMRC’s existing online VAT form but is rather an automated flow of data.
+This includes pulling in the reportable information from software that computes the VAT return information – even if it’s a spreadsheet.

 DataTracks’s cloud-based application for MTD is capable of connecting with any data source, pulling the required data for VAT return, submitting to HMRC and retrieving the feedback, all with a click.
-It is also capable of preparing a VAT return from the list of transactions maintained in a spreadsheet for submission.
-Filers get the benefit of a quick MTD implementation, irrespective of their data source.
+It can also prepare a VAT return from the list of transactions maintained in a spreadsheet for submission.
+Filers benefit from a quick MTD implementation, irrespective of their data source.
 Thanks to our 13+ years of experience in compliance reporting – that includes iXBRL reporting to HMRC since its inception – we always ensure that we’re ahead of the curve in providing reporting solutions that help our customers comply effortlessly.
 For more information on how DataTracks can assist your MTD reporting requirements, reach out to us at email@example.com.
 We’d love to help you out!